Merry Christmas!

 Datalog day 38: Finally our long-range telescopes scanning the Genesis region found something worth mentioning: There does seem to be a correlation between the energy spectrum of the anomaly called the EVE gate and the anomalies called wormholes.
 We will investigate further.

-Datalog day 42: Our investigation into the spectra is going well; we hope to be able to send our data soon.
+Datalog day 42: Our investigation into the spectra is going well; we hope to be able to send

 Datalog day 43: Our scanners are showing the same energy lines emitting quite near us.
 Could this be a wormhole opening in this very system?